 Not Just a Word Game

 Fatigue can be viewed as the first signpost that the body cannot handle a particular workload.
-Once lactate begins to build up in your muscles and you start to feel the burn in your legs, your workload has become to high for your muscles.
-In contrast to this point of fatigue, the point of termination of exercise is better defined as the point of exhaustion—the moment when you can no longer sustain that workload and are forced to slow down or stop.
+Once lactate acid begins to build up in your muscles and you start to feel the burn in your legs, your workload has become too high for your muscles.
+In contrast to this point of fatigue, the point of termination of exercise is better defined as the point of exhaustion--the moment when you can no longer sustain that workload and are forced to slow down or stop.

 We will go with these rough definitions of fatigue and exhaustion as they relate to our interest in cycling: